5 Things Losing 70 Pounds Taught Me

 I am not blessed with a speedy metabolism.
 Nor have I ever been.
-If you have read my “So How Did I Get Here?” post from way back when this blog was just a budding dream of mine, you might know that I (along with every other female in my family) have struggled with obesity my entire.
+If you are an OG TNNer, you might know that I (along with every other female in my family) have struggled with obesity most of my adult life.
 My younger years were spent crash dieting, trying to motivate myself to exercise, and basically feeling like a grumpy stranger in my own body.
 I had just about resigned myself to a life of being overweight when I had a straw-that-broke-the-camels’-back moment and got myself on a path to a healthy life.
 In little over a year, I had lost 70 pounds and was on the way to leading the healthful, whole life that I now share with all of you.

 As I was losing my excess baggage, I learned lots of things.
 Like how important it is that I drink my daily water, move my butt everyday (and every other part of my body), and that fruits and veggies need to be the primary chunk of my diet.
 However, there were several other unexpected lessons on the journey to a thinner me that will stick with me forever…and that continue to make me a better person.